 ARU is committed to providing an environment that values diversity and promotes equality and inclusion.
-We are a recognised Mindful Employer, Disability Confident Employer, are holders of the Athena Swann Bronze Award and have recently completed our Race Equality Charter submission.
+We are a recognised Mindful Employer, Disability Confident Employer, are holders of the Athena Swann Bronze Award and have recently been awarded the Race Equality Charter Bronze award.
+Out of 99 universities that have opted into the programme, ARU was the 38th to receive the Bronze award, and only one university has been awarded Silver so far.